k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/22_broadway_summary_exercise.md

 **Question 2:**

-What should be changed in the flow in order to have the following population logic:
+What should be changed in the flow to get the following population logic:

-* If the customer is an employee (meaning the customer is found in the EMPLOYEE_LIST table), populate the EMP_ID into the CUSTOMER LU table.
-Otherwise - set it to 0.
+* If the customer is an employee whereby their name is in the EMPLOYEE_LIST table, populate the EMP_ID into the CUSTOMER LU table.
+Otherwise, set it to 0.

 **Question 3:**

-What should be changed in the flow in order to have the following population logic:
+What should be changed in the flow to get the following population logic:

-* If the customer is not an employee (not in the EMPLOYEE_LIST table), throw an error.
+* If the customer is not an employee whereby their name is not in the EMPLOYEE_LIST table,throw an error.
 Otherwise continue and populate the EMP_ID into the CUSTOMER LU table.

-**Step 3 - Read Data from File**
+**Step 3 - Read Data from the File**

 Prior to starting this exercise, do the following: